Dr Julia Taylor

 - Dorset House DG02b, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:

 Dr Julia Taylor has a PhD in Media History.
-At Bournemouth University, she is Academic Manager for the Doctoral College and is responsible for the University’s portfolio of postgraduate research degrees.
+At Bournemouth University, she is Head of Doctoral College and is responsible for the University’s portfolio of postgraduate research degrees.
 Julia was previously Research and Enterprise Operations Manager for Bournemouth University following an earlier career as the managing editor in electronic academic publishing sector.
 Current research interests include the early years of the BBC, postgraduate student mental health and academic impact, and the evaluation of postgraduate student learning.
 Julia is a Senior Fellow of the Higher Education Academy.

 - Polkinghorne, M. and Taylor, J., 2019.
 Switching on the BBC: Using Recursive Abstraction to Undertake a Narrative Inquiry-Based Investigation Into the BBC’s Early Strategic Business and Management Issues.
 SAGE Research Methods Cases, Part 2, 1-20.